wp-plugins/csv-2-post/readme.txt

 1. Content Templates

 == Changelog ==
+= 8.0.1 =
+* From The Developer
+    * Released 6th May 2014
+* Fixes
+    * Panel information popup fixed
+* Feature Changes
+    * Creating posts is now confirmed with a notice
+    * If all rows finished, attempting to create posts results in a notice
+    * Removed help text from the Wordpress Help tab meant for premium features only
+* Technical Notes
+    * Do not update a Version 7 installation of CSV 2 POST using Version 8 please, you will require a migration tool.

 = 8.0.0 =
 * From The Developer
-    * Released TBC
+    * Released 4th May 2014
 * Feature Changes
     * New Core
 	* New User Interface
 	* New Support Procedures and Services
 	* New Video Tutorials
 * Technical Notes
-    * Do not update an existing CSV 2 POST installtion with this version, you will require a migration tool.
+    * Do not update an existing CSV 2 POST installation with this version, you will require a migration tool.